MehbubRashid/git-github-experiences/README.md

 git push -u origin/branch-name
 ```

-Similarly,this will set upstream remote/branch-name for local/branch-name and then git pull, git push can be directly called.
+Similarly, this will set upstream remote/branch-name for local/branch-name and then git pull, git push can be directly called.